You have a great email design. You have lead magnets in place. You’ve just had a lead opt into your newsletter or email list. Congrats!

 8. A/B Test Everything

-From your CTA buttons to your background image, your subject line, and anything and everything in between, you must A/B test it all.
+From your CTA (call to actions) buttons to your background image, your subject line, and anything and everything in between, you must A/B test it all.
 We just wrote a great post on our blog about the importance of A/B testing.
 Do check it out if you missed it.

 You want to do everything in your power to maximize email open and click-through rates and boost conversions.
 Don’t let all your good effort go to waste by forgetting to A/B test.